 Verizon Wireless Credit Check: Everything You Need to Know

-Planning to sign up for new wireless service with Verizon?
-If so, there’s a good chance you’ll be required to submit to a credit check from America’s largest mobile telecommunications network.
+Planning to sign up for a new wireless service with Verizon?
+If so, be prepared to submit a credit check from America’s largest mobile telecommunications network.

 That means you could be asked to fork over $3,000 just to get three lines of service!

 Step 1: Check Your Own Credit Score First

 Verizon Wireless has stringent credit requirements, but compared to AT&T, Verizon’s deposits don’t begin as high.

 Verizon checks your credit to determine if you’re eligible for their service and if a down payment will be required.
 Therefore, it’s extremely important to know your credit scores before signing up for a new wireless service or upgrade.

 If you have a credit score below 720 you may be required to pay a substantial deposit for service.

 The deposit calculator uses historical data to provide you with a rough estimate of what you may be required to pay when signing up for a new service.
 It’ll also provide customized suggestions to reduce your deposit based on the information you provide.